-- 6" flying saucer wheel or 8" solid upright wheel - click here to find out more. - Ropes and ladders, which can be purchased or homemade - even some dog tugger ropes are ideal! - Hammocks these can be homemade or purchased.
-Click here to find out how to make your own. - Apple or willow tree branches and twigs for climbing on.
+- · 8" solid upright wheel - Ropes and ladders, which can be purchased or homemade - even some dog tugger ropes are ideal! - Hammocks these can be homemade or purchased. - Apple or willow tree branches and twigs for climbing on.

 Bedding materials

 It's important to use the correct bedding for your mice, otherwise it could have a negative effect on their health.
 Wood shavings or sawdust can be extremely harmful to your mouse's skin and airway (see page 21 for more details), and can give you an allergic reaction too!